Solved! What Are These Tiny Red Bugs In My Home?

 A: While managing pests in any person’s home can be complex, the challenge proves even more complicated when that pest is unfamiliar.
 Clover mites, a.k.a. those tiny red bugs that are so hard to clear out of a house, continue to prove challenging for those seeking to keep their homes clear of pests.

 While they don’t pose any danger or risks, they’re still pesky to have around and can be discouraging to see.
-However, there are strategies one can take to minimize infestations and keep clover mites out for good.
+However, there are strategies homeowners or renters can take to minimize infestations and keep clover mites out for good.

 The tiny red bugs are most likely clover mites.
 They’re small—no bigger than a pinhead.

 Those tiny bugs that keep popping up around the home are known as clover mites.
 Officially classified as Bryobia praetiosa, the clover mite is native to North America and is a close relative of ticks and spiders, though not nearly as harmful as either of their relatives.
-They have entirely red bodies that measure roughly 0.03 inches long and appear no larger than a pinhead to the naked eye.
-This can make these little red spiders difficult to spot and, by extension, prevent further infestation in a person’s home or apartment.
+Clover mites have entirely red bodies that measure roughly 0.03 inches long and appear no larger than a pinhead to the naked eye.
+This can make these little red spiders difficult to spot, which in turn makes it more difficult to prevent further infestation in a person’s home or apartment.

 Even though they do not present any direct threat to humans, clover mite infestations can become quite a nuisance.
-When squashed, these small red bugs leave behind red stains that can be difficult to get out.
-Before taking on the challenge of keeping the red bugs at bay, it’s necessary to understand how and why they come into people’s homes, so homeowners can mitigate and prevent future red mite invasions.
+When squashed, these small red bugs leave behind red stains that can be difficult to get out of clothing, carpet, or upholstery.
+Before taking on the challenge of keeping the red bugs at bay, it’s necessary for homeowners or renters to understand how and why they come into people’s homes so they can mitigate and prevent future red mite invasions.

 Clover mites usually hang out on lawns, but they can make their way inside through open windows or cracks.